mbutler/blind-watermark/README.md

 ### Real Estate

 The HL band is ¼ of the original pixels.
 Each 8×8 block embeds 1 bit.
-For 58 bytes (464 bits), the **original image must be at least ~344×344 pixels**.
-Smaller images will run out of space.
+With **spatial repetition**, the payload is stamped across the entire HL band (loops via `block_index % 464`); larger images hold many redundant copies (e.g. 1080p ≈ 40–50 copies).
+The **original image must be at least ~344×344 pixels** for extraction to have one full 464-block chunk.
+Extraction tries each chunk until CRC32 validates.

 ## Requirements